Unaizah: Religion

 All of the Saudi citizens of Unaizah are Sunni Muslim with a small minority of Dharmic religions, (mostly Hinduism) brought and practiced in the city by Asian workers (mainly Indians).
-As the rest of Saudi Arabian cities, non-Islamic worship houses are not allowed.
+As with the rest of Saudi Arabian cities, non-Islamic worship houses are not allowed.
 The majority of the city's inhabitants are socially conservative.
 One of Saudi Arabia's leading religious clerics Muhammad ibn al Uthaymeen was a student of the Sheikh Abd ar-Rahman ibn Nasir as-Sa'di, an Unaizah native.
 Muhammad ibn al Uthaymeen was born and raised in Unaizah.
 He lived in Unaizah where many mosques have been built and named after him.

 Cuisine

 The Qassimi cuisine in general, and the cuisine of Unaizah is very famous for its delicious food, and for its renowned and tasty traditional meals such as Jereesh, Margoug, Gersan, and Metazeez.

 As for sweets, along with other Qassimi sweets, the Qassimi Kleeja is a well-known sweet all over Saudi Arabia and in Eastern Arabia.

 Like other Saudi cities, the Najdi Kabsa is the most traditional lunch.
 The Yemeni Mandi is also popular as a lunch meal.

-Western origin junk food is also popular in the city.
-McDonald's, Subway, Starbucks, Domino's Pizza, Herfy, Pizza Hut, Pizza Inn, Little Caesars, Hardee's, and KFC among others are widely distributed in Unaizah.